huggingface/pytorch-image-models/timm/bits/README.md

 ## Bits Design Brief

 `bits` is designed to be a lightweight and modular set of training abstractions.
-It certainly shares concepts with other libraries (fastai, ignite, lightning, keras, etc, etc) but is not modeled after any specific one.
-It is supposed to be a 'bit different', hackable, and not everything to everyone.
+It shares concepts with other libraries (fastai, ignite, lightning, keras, etc, etc) but is not modeled after any specific one.
+It is supposed to be a 'bit different', hackable, and is purposely not trying to serve every use case or be everything to everyone.

-`timm` models will always be useable in pure PyTorch w/o `bits` or anything besides the utils / helpers for pretrained models, feature extraction, default data config.
+`timm` models will always be useable in pure PyTorch w/o `bits` or anything dependencies besides the model utils and helpers for pretrained models, feature extraction, default data config.

 I may breakout bits into a diff project if there is any interest besides my own use for timm image and video model training.

 The layers:
-* DeviceEnv - DeviceEnv dataclass abstraction deals with PyTorch CPU, GPU and XLA device differences, incl distributed helpers, wrappers, etc. There is more than a passing similarity to HuggingFace Accelerate, but developed in parallel and with some difference in the detail.
+* DeviceEnv - DeviceEnv dataclass abstraction handles PyTorch CPU, GPU and XLA device differences, incl distributed functions, parallel wrappers, etc. There is more than a passing similarity to HuggingFace Accelerate, but developed in parallel and with some difference in the detail and separation of concerns.
-* Updater - Dataclass that combines the backward pass, optimizer step, grad scaling, grad accumulation is a possibly device specific abstraction.
+* Updater - A dataclass that combines the backward pass, optimizer step, grad scaling, grad accumulation in device specific abstraction.
-  * Currently basic single optimizer, single forward/backward Updaters are included for GPU, XLA.
+  * Currently, basic single optimizer, single forward/backward Updaters are included for GPU, XLA.
   * Deepseed will need its own Updater(s) since its Engine is a monolith of epic proportions that breaks all separations of concern in PyTorch (UGH!).
 NOTE Deepspeed not working yet nor is it a priority.
 * Monitor - pull together all console logging, csv summaries, tensorboard, and WandB summaries into one module for monitoring your training.
 * Checkpoint Manager - keeps track of your checkpoints
 * Metrics - yet another set of metrics, although this may be replaced w/ an external set of classes.
-Uses same update / reset / compute interface as Ignite and Lightning (in theory interchangeable w/ an adapter).
+Uses same update / reset / compute interface as Ignite and Lightning (in theory interchangeable w/ a thin adapter).
 Metrics keep state on GPU / TPU to avoid device -> cpu transfers (esp for XLA).
-* Task (not implemented yet) - combine your model(s) w/ losses in a task specific module, will also allow task factory for easy build of related metrics
+* Task (not implemented yet) - combine your model(s) w/ losses in a task specific module, will also allow task factory for easy build of appripriate metrics
-* Train State - dataclasses to hold your tasks (models), updater state, etc
+* TrainState - dataclasses to hold your tasks (models), updater state, etc
 * Train Loop Functions (still in train.py script, not refined) - set of functions for train step, 'after step', evaluate using all of the components mentioned

 How is this different than other options?
-* I'm very much trying to avoid a monolithic trainer / learner / model wrapping type class with billions of hooks (avoiding granular inversion of control!).
+* I'm very much trying to avoid a monolithic trainer / learner / model wrapping type class with numerous hooks and overrides to keep track of (avoiding granular inversion of control!).
 * The goal is to provide reusable modules that can (hopefully) be mixed and matched w/ other code.
 * Many of the components are based on Python dataclasses to reduce boilerplate.
 * The train loop components are (will be) functional with easy to follow flow control, and are intended to be replaced when something different is needed, not augmented with hooks via callbacks or inheritence at every conceivable touch point.

-## Quick Start
+## Quick Start for PyTorch XLA on TPU-VM

 Most initial users will likely be interested in training timm models w/ PyTorch XLA on TPU-VM instances, this quick start will get you moving.